 Materiality

-In 2024, CKPower conducted a Materiality Assessment to identify key sustainability issues relevant to its business, following an annual review process aligned with the Global Reporting Initiative (GRI) Standards.
-This year, CKPower adopted the Double Materiality approach under GRI Standards 2021, considering both:
+In 2025, CKPower conducted a Materiality Assessment to identify key sustainability issues relevant to its business, following an annual review process aligned with the Global Reporting Initiative (GRI) Standards.
+This year, CKPower adopted the Double Materiality approach under the GRI Standards 2021, considering both the impact dimension and the business dimension, covering the following issues:

 Inside-Out Impact – How CKPower’s business activities affect the environment, society, and stakeholders.